 Take Care of Legal and Financial Issues

 Encourage your loved one to fill out an advance health directive.
 This document does two things.
-It lets the doctor know, in writing, how much medical intervention your loved one wants to extend his life.
-Plus, it assigns an "agent," a person to make his wishes known if he can no longer communicate.
+It lets the doctor know, in writing, how much medical intervention your loved one wants to extend their life.
+Plus, it assigns an "agent," a person to make their wishes known if they can no longer communicate.

 You can get an advance health directive from the hospital or the doctor.
 A doctor who is familiar with your loved one's health, or a hospital social worker, can help with the form.

 Also help your loved one get a financial power of attorney.
-Like the advance health directive, this document appoints someone to handle his financial affairs if he is no longer able.
+Like the advance health directive, this document appoints someone to handle their financial affairs if they are no longer able.

 Take Care of Yourself